Frequently Asked Car Accident Questions

 Should I Give A Statement To The Insurance Company?

-The simple answer is to not discuss your potential claim with any insurance company, including your own, until you have contacted the Law Office of Derek M. Hays.
+The simple answer is to not discuss your potential claim with any insurance company, including your own, until you have contacted the Derek Hays Law.
 One of the jobs of a personal injury attorney is to be a filter of information regarding your injury claim.
 Mr. Hays knows what information the insurance company needs to evaluate the claim and what information is purely intended to be intrusive and irrelevant.
 Quite simply, a statement is generally not required and only intended to help the insurance company and not the victim.

 Remember, insurance companies are businesses.
 They are likely to put their profits above all else and pose questions intended to minimize the value of your claim.
 One simple mistake in a recorded statement answer or a forgotten fact could provide the insurance company a basis for denying your claim.
 This could leave you on the hook for damages worth hundreds or thousands of dollars.